decentraland/documentation/content/creator/deprecated/scenes/interactivity/click-events.md

 Like the `OnPointerDown`, the `OnPointerUp` component requires a _callback function_ that declares what to do in the event of a button up event while pointing at the entity.

-This component also takes a second argument that supports the same additional fields as teh `OnPointerDown` component.
+This component also takes a second argument that supports the same additional fields as the `OnPointerDown` component.

 ```ts
 const myEntity = new Entity()